 How To Mic With An ORTF Pair:

-It’s beneficial to use a stereo bar microphone mount when positioning mics in ORTF for simplicity and stability.
-It will take some adjustment to get the microphones in the true ORTF positions, but they certainly do not need to be exact.
+It's beneficial to use a stereo bar microphone mount when positioning mics in ORTF for simplicity and stability.
+Getting the microphones in the true ORTF positions will take some adjustment, but they certainly do not need to be exact.

 Start by angling the mics 110° from one another and then lock them into position with the capsules 17 cm (6.7″) apart.

 For best results, use the ORTF Pair in close-miking situations.